ItzMelton/AntiCrash/README.md

 # Instructions
 ## Configs
-- `Enabled` (bool), Enable/Disable the plugin
-- `MaxMessageLengthWithoutSpaces` (int), Setting the max message length for the plugin, Recommended max message length 50 or higher, lowering the max length will decrease its effect.
-Whenever the message has the length or higher than the length of the max length, it will automatically kick you.

-- `AllowAntiCT` (bool), Enable/Disable anti ct tag detectors containing symboled or projectiles messages.
-- `Tshock/AntiCrash.json` Default settings, You can change it to whatever you want.
+`Enabled`: Enables or disables the plugin.

+`MaxMessageLengthWithoutSpaces`: Sets the maximum allowed message length (excluding spaces).
+It is recommended to set this to 50 or higher.
+Lowering this value reduces the plugin's effectiveness.
+If a message exceeds the specified limit, the sender will be automatically kicked.

+`AllowAntiCT`: Enables or disables detection of crash-related messages, such as those containing special symbols or projectiles.

+**Default Configuration File**
+Location: `TShock/AntiCrash.json`
+You may customize these settings to your preference.
 ```json
 {
   "Settings": {